ECM3432/Chalkstone-Council/README.md

 ## Users' Goals:
 - Public users can create accounts, log in, and report issues.
-- Staff members can manage, categorize, assign, and analyze issues.
+- Staff members can manage, categorise, assign, and analyse issues.
 - Admins can manage user permissions and monitor overall platform activity.

 ## Site Goals:
 - Provide a clear and accessible interface for users of varying technical skills.
 - Ensure security and data integrity through Django’s built-in authentication.
-- Offer real-time data analysis and visualizations to support council operations.
+- Offer real-time data analysis and visualisations to support council operations.

 ## Target Audience
 The primary audience includes: